noahgibbs/photo_org/README.md

 directory of links to the appropriate photos suitable for a screensaver program or a directory of desktop images.

+## Link Types

+Symbolic links make me more comfortable than hard links...
+But the Mac screensaver program doesn't recognize symlinked images, so you have to use hard links.
+You can also use the "test" link type to just print a message instead of making a real link.

+## Saved Incantation for Making a Repo

+Turn an empty directory at ~/Dropbox/PhotoRepo/output/Shanna_Orion/ into a new photo repo for photos with multiple Shanna- or Orion-related tags and no "baby nipples" or "nsfw" tag, using hard links.

+* ./repo_mod ~/Dropbox/PhotoRepo/output/Shanna_Orion/ -i ~/Dropbox/PhotoRepo/Images\ Labeled -b "shanna|orion|orion pregnancy" -t "-baby nipples-nsfw" -l hard

 ## Saved Incantation for Later Implementation Work:

 * for file in *; do SetFile -m "$(exiftool -p '$CreateDate' -d '%m/%d/%Y %H:%M:%S'"$file")""$file"; done